davidmacmillan/DeepLearningStudyGroup/README.md

 ___________________________________________________________________________________________________________
 # ======== 2024 ========
 ### Paper for September 3, 2024
-We are continuing with the paper from August 20, 2024:
+We are continuing the discussion of the paper from August 20, 2024:
 The Remarkable Robustness of LLMs: Stages of Inference?
 https://arxiv.org/abs/2406.19384